 2).
 There is opacity in the functioning of Intelligence agencies.
 For Ex, no credible external audit happens, No cohesive command and control structure.

 3).To fill the gaps in India’s security policy planning

 It advises the PM on matters of national security and strategic interest.
 Headed by the National Security Advisor.
 It has not lived up to expectations.
 Read more on National Security Council NSC on the given link.

 - Nuclear Doctrine (1999):

-It’s major objective is to deter the use and threat of use of nuclear weapons by any State or entity against India and its forces.
-Also, India will not be the first to initiate a nuclear strike, but will respond with punitive retaliation if deterrence fails.
+Its major objective is to deter the use and threat of the use of nuclear weapons by any State or entity against India and its forces.
+Also, India will not be the first to initiate a nuclear strike but will respond with punitive retaliation if deterrence fails.
 It is confined to only one aspect of India’s security framework.

 Where can we draw inspiration from?

-In US, each President, on assuming charge , is required by law to make public the National Security Doctrine that his administration intends to follow.
-For Ex, national security doctrine of the Obama Administration is integration of diplomatic engagement, domestic economic discipline and amity among communities at home with military power to bolster America’s standing in the world.
+In the US, each President, on assuming charge, is required by law to make public the National Security Doctrine that his administration intends to follow.
+For Ex, the national security doctrine of the Obama Administration is the integration of diplomatic engagement, domestic economic discipline, and amity among communities at home with military power to bolster America’s standing in the world.

 How will it look like?

 National Security Doctrine: It must encompass the totality of this country’s military, diplomatic, economic, and social policies that will protect and promote this country’s national security interests.